-The distance from new sensitive receptors, such as new residential uses and community facilities to existing commercial scale wind turbines, may be regulated by the Zoning By-law.
+The distance from new sensitive receptors, such as new residential uses and community facilities to existing commercial scale wind turbines, may be regulated by the Zoning Bylaw.

-10.5.3.5 Airport Adjacent Lands
+10.5.3.6 Airport Adjacent Lands

 The Richard LeVan Airport- Wingham is located on Lots 7 to 14, North Part of Concession 1, Morris Ward, in the Municipality of Morris-Turnberry.
-This facility, which includes the hangar and terminal buildings, is owned and maintained by the Township of North Huron.
 This Plan recognizes that North Huron contains lands that are located adjacent to the airport.
 Airport adjacent lands and related uses must be protected from incompatible uses.
 Any proposed development shall not conflict with the airport use.